zaengle/craft-conventions/docs/01-basic-usage.md

 ## The fallback template

 By default, if Conventions can't resolve the paths you provided to a template, it will look for a special template at `templates/missing.twig` to render instead.
 This template will have access to a `pattern` variable that you can use for rendered debug information.
-For example you might add something like this:
+For example, you might add something like this:

 ```twig
 {% if devMode %}